This simple Maple Roasted Sweet Potato Carrot Soup is a perfect cozy recipe. Thick and creamy, this recipe will be a hit all season long!

 - 4 medium-large sweet potatoes cut into quarters

-On a parchment lined baking pan, place sweet potatoes and carrots evenly and so that the inside of sweet potato is facing upward.
+- On a parchment lined baking pan, place sweet potatoes, onions and carrots evenly and so that the inside of sweet potato is facing upward.

-Mix 1 T olive oil and 1 T maple.
-Brush the mixture to coat the carrots and sweet potatoes evenly.
-(I only used a small portion of this so use it to your taste!)
+- Mix olive oil and maple.
+Brush the mixture to coat the carrots, onions and sweet potatoes evenly.

-Once sweet potatoes and carrots have cooled enough for you to pick them up, scoop out the sweet potatoes from the skins and place in high speed blender along with all other ingredients.
+- Once sweet potatoes and carrots have cooled enough for you to pick them up, scoop out the sweet potatoes from the skins and place in high speed blender along with all other ingredients.
 (No patience?
 Me niether.
 I use a kitchen towel to pick up the potaotes and scoop them out almost right away most of the time.)

-Blend until smooth.
+- Blend until smooth.
 You can start with 3 cups broth and then add more until desired thickness.
 (If you have a blender with a soup option that heats it then you are all set to serve)

-Garnish with sliced almonds, a drop of cream or coconut cream and parsley or your favorite option.
+- Garnish with sliced almonds, a drop of cream or coconut cream and parsley or your favorite option.